Nitesh-vaidyanath/awss3/README.md

 Before running script please run "aws configure"

-Linux and OSX user can "source awss3/bin/activate" to activate virtual environment or use absoulte path of python while exectuing.
+OSX user can "source virtenv/bin/activate" and Linux user can use "source virtenv-linux/bin/activate" to activate virtual environment or use absoulte path of python while exectuing.
 All the required modules have been installed in virtual environment.
   - awscli

 Run:
-  From the repository folder run "awss3/bin/python  awss3info.py"
+  From the repository folder run "virtenv-linux/bin/python  awss3info.py"